Preety, young student with attention deficit hyperactivity disorder and dyslexia in Stories of Web Users, How People with Disabilities Use the Web

 Complex language

-Problem: “Complex language and sentence structure are confusing to me and hard to read and retain.
+Barrier: “Complex language and sentence structure are confusing to me and hard to read and retain.

 Works well: Use short sentences and plain language as much as possible.”